ruslancik/creatella/README.md

 Features
 ----

-- products are displayed in a grid.
+- products are displayed in a grid. `:heavy_check_mark:`
 - give the user an option to sort the products in ascending order.
 Can sort by "size", "price" or "id".
-The products list should be reloaded when a new sorting option is chosen.
+The products list should be reloaded when a new sorting option is chosen. :heavy_check_mark:
 - each product has :
   - a "size" field, which is the font-size (in pixels).
 We should display the faces in their correct size, to give customers a realistic impression of what they're buying.
   - a "price" field, in cents.
 This should be formatted as dollars like `$3.51`.